-Bradley University's Institutional Review Board (IRB), the Committee on the Use of Human Subjects in Research (CUHSR), is an official committee of the University appointed by the Associate Provost for Research.
-CUHSR was designed to meet all appropriate laws and regulations of the Federal Government for research using human subjects.
-Members and investigators are expected to be familiar with said guidelines.
-Federal Guidelines are generally considered minimal standards; institutions and their IRBs typically have additional rules, regulations and policies that may be more restrictive, require higher levels of ethical conduct or risk regulations or are deemed necessary for the effective accomplishment of their mission.
+Bradley University's Institutional Review Board (IRB), the Committee on the Use of Human Subjects in Research (CUHSR), is an official committee of the University.
+The committee chair is appointed by the Provost and the Provost is responsible for assigning an individual with signatory authority.
+CUHSR was designed to meet all appropriate laws and regulations of the federal government for research using human subjects.
+Members and investigators are expected to be familiar with said regulations.
+Federal regulations are generally considered minimal standards; institutions and their IRBs typically have additional rules, regulations, and policies that may be more restrictive, require higher levels of ethical conduct or risk regulations or are deemed necessary for the effective accomplishment of their mission.